robertrottermann/erp-workbench/help/source/walktrough/walktrough.rst

 - Add existing modules to this new site
 - Create a local erp project running this site
 - Create a docker container running this site
-- Backing up data from to the container from to the lacal site
+- Backing up data from to the container from to the local site

 Explanation of terms used
 -------------------------